Improving Teaching With Expert Feedback—From Students

 Knowing that his students had a hard time learning the content, Pagan wanted them to reflect on what would make them more successful in his class, how do they learn best, and what kind of in-class activities would benefit their learning the most.
 Furthermore, many of his students were not retaking the tests on which they underperformed and were turning in their homework late, or not at all.
 He incorporated questions around those problems as well to learn how he could best help his students.

-The survey took about five to ten minutes for students to fill out during class.
+The survey he developed took about five to ten minutes for students to fill out during class.
 "He got the information back, changed how he taught, and changed how he tutored," says Dr. Janice Lombardi, Trinidad Garza's principal.
 “It changed and informed his instruction.
 As a result, last year, his students' physics scores phenomenally increased.
 We decided this might be one of our best practices.”

 Now, Trinidad Garza administers student surveys twice a year for all classes.

-Start with one or more teachers who are enthusiastic about adopting student surveys.
+Step 1.
+Build a Small Group of Advocates: Start with one or more teachers who are enthusiastic about adopting student surveys.
 Track their data and impact over a year.
 By building small successes with this core group, other teachers will see the impact, you can share real-life success stories from your school, and you'll have a strong group of advocates who will support you throughout this process.

 At Trinidad Garza, Principal Lombardi was able to share Pagan's success.
 This helped to bring other teachers on board.

+Step 2.
+Get Schoolwide Teacher Buy-In: Ease your teachers into the new practice.
 Take your time with introducing student surveys to your staff before having them implement them.
 Lombardi familiarized her faculty with student surveys over a number of meetings before they actually started using them.
 All staff went through a trial run of having their students take the surveys, and attended two mandatory presentations during a staff development and faculty meeting.
 After these presentations, any future meetings about surveys were optional.

+Preview the survey questions with your teachers.
 It can be intimidating for teachers to receive feedback from their students on how they teach.
 Will the questions enable students to vent their frustration and take revenge on a teacher they don't like?
 Can these questions threaten a teacher's job?
 These were some of the concerns that Trinidad Garza’s teachers had.
 Cynthia Hess, a Trinidad Garza English teacher, recalls, "My initial reaction was a little tinge of worry.
 Am I putting my professional hands in the opinions of a 17-year-old?"